FAIR-bioHeaders/FHR-File-Converter/README.md

 # FHR-File-Converter
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6762547.svg)](https://doi.org/10.5281/zenodo.6762547)

-This is the ffrgs file converter, it can convert ffrgs inbetween json, fasta, microdata, and fasta header.
-If you would like a detailed specification of ffrgs, see [FHR-Specification](https://github.com/FAIR-bioHeaders/FHR-Specification)
+This is the fhr file converter, it can convert fhr inbetween json, fasta, microdata, and fasta header.
+If you would like a detailed specification of fhr, see [FHR-Specification](https://github.com/FAIR-bioHeaders/FHR-Specification)

 using fhr on command line: